David James (footballer, born 1970): Football broadcasting

+Contests and game shows

 James was a contestant on the seventeenth series of Strictly Come Dancing in 2019.
 He was partnered with Nadiya Bychkova and was the fourth celebrity to be eliminated after a dance-off with Mike Bushell and Katya Jones.

-James has been a guest on television game shows, including Countdown (2016), Go 8 Bit (2016), Richard Osman's House of Games (2020) and Celebrity Catchphrase (2021).
-In March 2021, he won £1,250 for a homeless people's charity on Pointless Celebrities.
+James has been a guest on television game shows, including Countdown (2016), Go 8 Bit (2016), Richard Osman's House of Games (2020), Celebrity Catchphrase (2021), Taskmaster (2024) and Beat the Chasers (2024).

+In March 2021, James won £1,250 for a homeless people's charity on Pointless Celebrities.
 In 2022, James competed on Celebrity Mastermind with his specialist subject being the artist Roy Lichtenstein.
+In that same year he appeared on a Soccer Aid edition of The Chase: Celebrity Special, breaking the celebrity record for most questions answered during the cash-builder segment of the show.
+He made another appearance on The Chase: Celebrity Special in 2023.